 Union Canal Tunnel Park

-The Union Canal Tunnel, owned by the Lebanon County Historical Society, is the oldest existing transportation tunnel in the United States.
+The Union Canal Tunnel, owned by the Lebanon County Historical Society, is the oldest existing water transportation tunnel in the United States.
 From 1827 to 1885 the Union Canal linked the commercial centers of Harrisburg, Reading, and by extension, the port of Philadelphia.
 The park serves the tunnel and the only remaining 5/8 mile section of the original canal through Lebanon with an open 110 acre recreational area.

 Did you know?